cebrini/100-days-of-code/log.md

 **Thoughts:** Got a late start.
 Began around 11pm and just finished at 3am :-/ Even though I took me a while, it didn't seem as difficult this time.
 More of a psychological thing than a time constraint thing.
 This is good news.
 The time to completion should get shorter the more I do this (this being coding).

+#### Day6: August 1, 2016

+**Today's Progress:** Worked on "Where do I belong" for a couple of hours.

+**Toughts:** I have some ideas on how to complete this, but I'm just too tired right now.
+Will pickup where I left off tomorrow.